eddiejibson/parity/README.md

 See it in action [here](https://eddiejibson.github.io/parity)

 Popup modules created using [SweetalertJS](https://github.com/t4t5/sweetalert).
 The rest was done from scratch.
+No jQuery was used.